mvemjsun/mock_server/README.md

    To set the latency back to 0 issue the call `http://localhost:9293/latency/0`

+   To set latency for individual url's you will have to use the 'Advanced options' and mention the name of a ruby script with a sleep statement in it.
+So for example you could have `sleep1.rb` to `sleep5.rb` with `sleep n` statements in them (where `n` is from 1 to 5) to cause an artificial delay in the response.

    * Replace data rows in the DB can be activated using the endpoint

    The below will activate & decativate the replace data row with an id of 1.
 Any other rows that have the same replace string will be deactivated